Heungbu and Nolbu

-The story of Heungbu and Nolbu
+Story

 Heungbu and Nolbu were brothers who were the sons of a very rich man.
 Nolbu, the older brother, was very greedy and coldhearted, but his younger brother, Heungbu, was kind and empathetic.
 The day that their father died of old age, they learned that he had ordered to split his fortune in half for each of them.
 However, Nolbu tricked Heungbu and his family and threw them out in order to keep the entire fortune to himself.
 Heungbu did not complain and accepted his fate of poverty.

 One autumn, the harvest was bad and Heungbu's family had nothing to eat, so he went to his brother's house to beg for some food for his children.
 Nolbu's wife, who was just as cruel as her husband, was cooking in the kitchen.

 When she saw Heungbu, she refused to give him anything and struck him on the face with her rice ladle, but Heungbu did not complain.
 Carefully, he scraped the sticky rice from his cheek and asked her to strike him again.
 Thinking him stupid, she did as he asked.
 Heungbu gathered the rice from the other cheek and took it home to feed his children.

 On the way back, Heungbu saw a snake inching closer to a baby swallow.
 Heungbu chased the snake away and treated the swallow's broken leg, which had gone unnoticed initially.
 The children were happy to take care of the bird until it was fully healed.
 They treated the bird with care and fed it insects.
 By the time the swallow's leg was healed, it had learned to fly, so it flew away with what appeared to be the rest of its family.
 After three days the swallow came back with a pumpkin seed and dropped it in Heungbu's hand.
 He planted the seed in his backyard and waited for the plant to mature.
 The plant yielded three large pumpkins.
 When it was time to harvest, Heungbu was overjoyed to find the pumpkins filled with treasure, fine fabric, and servants.